Protection of Minors and Reporting Child Abuse

-- Contact the Minors Coordinator to discuss the proposed program, activity, service or event.
+- Contact the Minors Coordinator to discuss the proposed program, activity, services or event;

-- Review the Interacting with Minors Checklist [PDF] posted on the Public Safety website.
+- Review the information posted on the Human Resources website;

-- Complete the Minors Program Registration Form [PDF] and submit it to the Minors Coordinator in the Department of Public Safety as soon as possible once a Program is identified.
+- Complete the Minors Program Registration form online and submit it to the Minors Coordinator in Human Resources as soon as possible once a Program is identified.
 If, under exigent circumstances, there is insufficient time to complete all Background Checks for the Program participants, see HR-52, the Background Checks Policy, for the relevant guidelines.

 - Ensure that the formal agreements have been executed for the program, activity, service or event as specified in this policy.

 - Ensure that each parent/guardian receives an Informed Consent, Assumption of Risk and Release of Liability Form [PDF] and retain a completed and signed copy for each Minor participant.
-This form should be retained by the Program Director/Coordinator as directed in the Record Retention Policy under Student Life.
+This form should be retained by the Program Director/Coordinator in the Department or unit that is organizing the Program as directed in the Record Retention Policy.

-- If there is a disagreement between the Minors Coordinator and the Dean/Department Head of the Program's Drexel Sponsor regarding whether the Program should be approved, the Registration Form will be forwarded to the Vice President of Public Safety for review and final approval.
+- If there is a disagreement between the Minors Coordinator and the Dean/Department Head of the Program's Drexel Sponsor regarding whether the Program should be approved, the Registration Form will be forwarded to the Senior Vice President of Human Resources for review and final approval.

 D. BACKGROUND CLEARANCES

-All Drexel University Employees, Volunteers and Non-Employee Associates who have Direct Contact with Minors shall be required to undergo the following background clearances: Pennsylvania State Police Criminal Record Check, Pennsylvania Child Abuse History Clearance and FBI Fingerprint Check as prescribed by state law and outlined in Drexel University Policy HR-52.
+All Drexel University Employees, Students, Volunteers and Non-Employee Associates who have Direct Contact (or Direct Volunteer Contact) with Minors shall be required to undergo the following background clearances: Pennsylvania State Police Criminal Record Check, Pennsylvania Child Abuse History Clearance and FBI Fingerprint Check as prescribed by state law and outlined in Drexel University Policy HR-52.